MfellnerDev/DEZSYS_GK81_WAREHOUSE_GRPC/DEZSYS_GK81_Notes-Fellner.md

 1. **Client Initialization:** The RPC client creates a stub object representing the remote service.
 This stub is generated from the Protobuf IDL.
 2. **Method Invocation:** The client invokes a method on the stub object, passing relevant data as arguments.
 This data is translated from the client's native format to Protobuf format by the generated code.
-3. **Serialization and Sending:** The serialized data is sent to the server through the chosen transport (usually HTTP/2).
+3. **Serialization and Sending:** The serialized data is sent to the server.
 4. **Server-Side Processing:** The server receives the message, deserializes it using the generated code and calls the corresponding implementation of the invoked method.
 5. **Response Processing:** The server generates a response and sends it back to the client after serialization.
-6. **Client-Side Deserialization and Data Use:** The client receives the response, deserializes it, and uses the data in its native format.
+6. **Client-Side Deserialization and Data Use:** The client receives the response, deserializes it, and uses the data.

 e.g. (we have a Go client there!):
 ![](https://uploads.mfellner.com/oJg92NEjR6mh.webp)